ta-cameron/Cell-Profiles/readme.md

 **Vignette update**

 Apparently the install_github recently stopped compiling vignettes, for reasons unknown to me.
-TO compile the vignette, you can clone the Git repository and build the package yourself.
-Alternatively, the vignette can also be viewed her on GitHub in the wiki pages.
+To compile the vignette, you can clone the Git repository and build the package yourself.
+Alternatively, the vignette can also be viewed here in this project's [wiki page](https://github.com/ta-cameron/Cell-Profiles/wiki/Vignette).

-**old vignette instructions**
+**Old vignette instructions**

 Note, if you want to install with the vignette (**recommended**), you'll need to load several additional packages in order to compile the vignette file:
 ```R